SRI RAMANA MAHARSHI: THE LAST AMERICAN DARSHAN

 RECOUNTING A YOUNG BOY'S NEARLY INSTANT TRANSFORMATION INTO THE ABSOLUTE DURING HIS ONLY DARSHAN WITH THE MAHARSHI

 As most of you know, if an email address can be readily scaned by search engines the next thing you know you can't even find the legitimate mail in your box.
 Hence, the why of how difficult I've made it.
 Below I offer some suggestions on how to get any number of your questions or concerns along the path answered.
-However, if you feel a message or personal response would be helpful in your endeavors, e-mail me through EITHER the Wanderling link directly below and follow the steps OR the MySpace link below that.
-Using the first, be advised your message could be lost in the shuffle or forgotten to death using the above method anyway as there are a number of SPAM FILTERS IN PLACE that block just about everything --- BUT, and this is the secret, if you type AWAKENING 101 --- in capital letters with a space between AWAKENING and 101 --- in the subject line of your email it has a much better chance of being sorted out of the tons of unsolicited material and actually be read rather than being blocked or deleted:
+However, if you feel a message or personal response would be helpful in your endeavors, e-mail me through the Wanderling link directly below and follow the steps.
+Be advised your message could be lost in the shuffle or forgotten to death using the above method anyway as there are a number of SPAM FILTERS IN PLACE that block just about everything --- BUT, and this is the secret, if you type AWAKENING 101 --- in capital letters with a space between AWAKENING and 101 --- in the subject line of your email it has a much better chance of being sorted out of the tons of unsolicited material and actually be read rather than being blocked or deleted:

 On occasion people DO email me about Enlightenment, the Awakening process and any results thereof.
-For some of the most interesting go to:.
+Matter of fact, they do it all the time and on a regular basis.
+For some of the most interesting go to:

 GETTING LETTERS AND EMAILS